Transfer Students and Core Curriculum

 Students may have taken courses at other institutions that satisfy the Core Curriculum.
 These courses may not transfer in as core courses.
 Transfers may works with their advisors to submit a “Petition for Exception to Core Curriculum” to ask for credit for previously completed courses.

-Petition Process for Transfers is an overview of the process.
+Petition Process is an overview of the process.

 Worksheet for Transfers lets you identify courses that are candidates for the petition process.